zitadel/actions/actions-v2-cloudflare-workers/CUSTOM-CLAIMS.md

     <img src="https://raw.githubusercontent.com/zitadel/zitadel/refs/heads/main/docs/static/logos/zitadel-logo-dark%402x.png" alt="Zitadel Logo" max-height="200px" width="auto" />
 </p>

-# Datadog events forwarder
+# Custom Claim Injection

-The [`datadog-forwarder.js`](/Actions%20V2%20+%20Cloudflare%20Workers/scripts/datadog-forwarder/datadog-forwarder.js) Action script demonstrates how forward events from your Zitadel instance to Datadog - This example code can be easily modified for any other provider, for example Splunk.
+The [`custom-claims.js`](/Actions%20V2%20+%20Cloudflare%20Workers/scripts/custom-claims/custom-claims.js) Action script demonstrates how to add a custom claim to the access token.
+This example sets a static value, but it can be easily adapted to match another use case.

 ## What It Does